-The police accident crash report will pay a role in your injury claim.
+The police accident crash report will play a role in your injury claim.
 There are many ways the police accident report will affect your insurance claim.
 The question is whether it will cause you to win or lose your case.

 While police reports are not generally admissible at trial, they can play an outsized role when negotiating a settlement for your claim with an insurance company.

-In many cases, the accident report will be considered by investigators to be the best evidence on how an accident occurred and who is at fault.
+In many cases, the accident report will be considered by investigators to be the best evidence of how an accident occurred and who is at fault.
 Insurance adjusters often rely on the accident report to decide whether to settle, deny or lowball an injury claim.

 If you were injured in an accident, the contents of the accident report could make an enormous difference in whether you recover full and fair compensation for your injuries.
 Therefore, it is important to see if the report accurately reflects what happened in the crash.
 It’s not what an attorney can do to influence the insurance company in your favor.

 Under the law, police officers must investigate and file reports of auto collisions with injuries.
 When the police arrive at the scene of an accident, they should ideally do a complete investigation.
 The thoroughness of that investigation will depend on the circumstances and the officer, but there are basic details then each report should contain.

 After leaving the accident scene, the responding officer will use the information they recovered at the scene of the accident and submit it in the form of a formal report.
 This report becomes publicly available.
 The report is an essential item in an injury claim file.

 To understand why a police accident report is important to your personal injury case, it is helpful to know what information is included in reports.
 Police reports include the following information: